ICJIA/icjia-accessibility-portal/content/faqs.md

 **Questions are welcome — but your learning style doesn't change the work or the deadline.** You still need to audit existing content and make future content accessible.
 If you have questions, here's who to ask:

+**Find your agency's accessibility coordinator.** Every agency should have someone responsible for accessibility planning and compliance.
+This person can answer general questions, provide presentations, and connect you to resources.
+The owner of your agency's accessibility plan is executive staff — not the web developers.

-**Start with your web developers.** ICJIA web developers have been working on website accessibility for years and are happy to share what they know.
-The only differences now are that accessibility applies to content (not just code) and there's a firm deadline.
-Web devs are your best first stop for practical guidance.
+**For practical web questions, ask your web developers.** ICJIA web developers have been working on website accessibility for years and are happy to share what they know.
+They're your best first stop for practical guidance on web content.
+However, keep in mind that web developers implement *web* accessibility — the Title II rule is much bigger than just websites (it covers documents, videos, social media, mobile apps, and third-party tools).

-**If you need more clarity, ask DoIT.** The Illinois DoIT Office of Information Accessibility has a dedicated accessibility coordinator who can answer questions about specific legal mandates (IITAA + ADA Title II), timelines, and state guidance: DoIT.Accessibility@Illinois.gov
+**For legal/mandate questions, ask DoIT.** The Illinois DoIT Office of Information Accessibility has a dedicated accessibility coordinator who can answer questions about specific legal requirements (IITAA + ADA Title II), timelines, and state guidance: DoIT.Accessibility@Illinois.gov

 **Other learning formats (if FAQs aren't your thing):**